-French, German, or Spanish Majors & Minors - Click on the menu links to the left to learn about specific program offerings.
+French, German, or Spanish Majors & Minors are possible through the Modern Languages department - click on the menu links to the left to learn about specific program offerings.

-Click the "Additional Programs" menu link to learn about our offerings in Chinese, Japanese, and Latin, as well as our teaching certification program, and our minors in International Studies and International Business.
+Click the "Additional Languages and Minors" menu link to learn about our offerings in Chinese, Japanese, and Latin, as well as our teaching certification program, and our minors in International Studies, International Business, and Latino Studies.

 Students who plan to major in a foreign language are encouraged to begin their language studies as soon as they enter Washburn University, and should continue to enroll in at least one language course each semester until graduation.
 Learning a foreign language is a cumulative process and any period of time away from the language is highly detrimental to developing and maintaining necessary skills in the language.